|Home » |

 Creative Sound Blaster ZxR PCIe Sound Card

-Enjoy reduced latency as low as one millisecond with Audio Stream Input/Output (ASIO) support with the Sound Blaster ZxR.
+Enjoy reduced latency with Audio Stream Input/Output (ASIO) support with the Sound Blaster ZxR.
 Hear your audio recordings come to life!

 Stereo Direct lets you listen to your music pure and unprocessed at the amazing bit rate of 24-bit 192 kHz.

 Add studio quality audio sound tracks or voice tracks to your video clips or home videos created with hardware that uses only audiophile-grade components such as 123dB analog-to-digital converters (ADCs) with RCA Aux-in and optical inputs for outstanding recording quality.
 With the 600 ohm headphone amplifier, you can do studio-grade monitoring as well.